Yanxxx/EasyTeaching/README.md

 2. A reinforcement learning based task exploration and learn from the demonsrated data.
 3. To avoid the ambiguity of image input, we introduced the latent space for the goal generation and robot state representation.

+Keyframe evaluation from demonstrated task episode.
+The green dots are the operator inputs.
+The blue dots is the robot trajectory collected from the robot contoller.
+The red dots are the evaluted keyframe for the task.
+The green dots are drifted away from the robot trajectory, this is because the human teleoperated the robot and fix the robot movement while operating.

 ![Keyframe evaluation from demonstrated task episode.
 The green dots are the operator inputs.
 The blue dots is the robot trajectory collected from the robot contoller.
 The red dots are the evaluted keyframe for the task.
 The green dots are drifted away from the robot trajectory, this is because the human teleoperated the robot and fix the robot movement while operating.](./images/problem-discription.png)

+The reinforcement learning framework.

 ![The reinforcement learning framework](./images/reinforcement-learning.png)

+The latent space generation.
 ![The latent space generation.](./images/latent-space.png)